OllegK/rotob/README.md

 13) no trades on weekend?
 14) if there is a balance, robot never buys?
 15) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY
-16) Check time difference on https://api.binance.com/api/v1/time and adjust it for rest services
+16) WSS to learn that cancel order is processed
-17) WSS to learn that cancel order is processed
+17) Exit could be checked on another candle interval then enter
-18) Exit could be checked on another candle interval then enter
+18) moving order what happens when moved order is partially fillled and doesn't meet MIN_NOTION condition